-As the Daughters of Charity depart Central Texas this year and entrust Seton Healthcare Family’s mission to lay leaders, a new vice president for mission integration has joined Central Texas’ largest health care system to help ensure Seton continues the Daughters’ 112-year legacy.
+As the Daughters of Charity depart Central Texas this year and entrust Ascension Ascension Seton’s mission to lay leaders, a new vice president for mission integration has joined Central Texas’ largest health care system to help ensure Ascension Seton continues the Daughters’ 112-year legacy.

 Fortunately, David Pringle has a record of success in this regard.
 He managed a similar transition in Florida during the past five years.

-“Dave will be a valuable addition to a Seton workforce deeply and demonstrably committed to Seton’s mission,” said Jesús Garza, Seton Healthcare Family’s president and chief executive officer.
+“Dave will be a valuable addition to a Ascension Seton workforce deeply and demonstrably committed to Ascension Seton’s mission,” said Jesús Garza, Ascension Ascension Seton’s president and chief executive officer.
 “He will help lead and coordinate matters related to biomedical and organizational ethics and spiritual and pastoral care for patients, families and employees.
 He also will help foster community relationships and other collaborations to meet our growing community’s expanding needs.”

 “I wonder if St. Vincent, St. Louise, and St. Elizabeth Ann had any idea what their ministry would look like today,” Pringle said.
 “The task for them is the same for us, which is to live our lives becoming all that God intended.
 Imagine the possibilities!”